This is unpublished

 Overview

 If you're interested in a career in Obstetrics and Gynecology, please contact us!
-Our Clerkship Director, Dr. Mendiratta, is the mentor for all students planning a career in our specialty.
+Clerkship Director, Dr. Mendiratta, and Assistant Clerkship Director, Dr. Horner, are the advisors for all students interested in or committed to OB/GYN.
+You will be assigned one of them to be your primary advisor.

 • Step Up to Residency Program for 3rd & 4th year students